-US:US_ALU_ALPHA_ADDR[0-511] · [R/W] · 32 bits · Access: 8/16/32 · MMReg:0x9800-0x9ffc DESCRIPTION: This table specifies the Alpha source addresses and pre-subtract operation for up to 512 ALU instruction.
-The ALU expects 6 source operands - three for color (rgb0, rgb1, rgb2) and three for alpha (a0, a1, a2).
-The pre-subtract operation creates two more (rgbp and ap).
+US:US_ALU_ALPHA_ADDR[0-511] · [R/W] · 32 bits · Access: 8/16/32 · MMReg:0x9800-0x9ffc the pre-subtract operation creates two more (180) and ap).
 Field Name Bits Default Description ADDR0 7:0 0x0 Specifies the identity of source operands a0, a1, and a2.
 If the const field is set, this number ranges from 0 to 255 and specifies a location within the constant register bank.
 Otherwise: If the most significant bit is cleared, this field specifies a location within the current pixel stack frame (ranging from 0 to 127).
 If the most significant bit is set, then the lower 7 bits specify an inline unsigned floating-point constant with 4 bit exponent (bias 7) and 3 bit mantissa, including denormals but excluding infinite/NaN.
 ADDR0_CONST 8 0x0 Specifies whether the associated address is a constant register address or a temporary address / inline constant.
 POSSIBLE VALUES: 00 - TEMPORARY: Address temporary register or inline constant value.
 01 - CONSTANT: Address constant register.
 ADDR0_REL 9 0x0 Specifies whether the loop register is added to the value of the associated address before it is used.
 This implements relative addressing.